Central Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 26, 2021

 Central Michigan Stats and Trends

-- The Chippewas have covered the spread once this season when favored by 8.5 points or more (in two chances).
+- The Chippewas have been favored by 8.5 points or more two times this season and covered the spread in one of them.

-- Central Michigan's games this year have hit the over on five of 11 set point totals (45.5%).
+- Central Michigan's games this year have hit the over five times in 11 opportunities (45.5%).

-- Central Michigan is 4-3 against the spread and 6-1 overall this season when the team scores more than 27.5 points.
+- Central Michigan is 4-3 against the spread and 6-1 overall in games when it puts up more than 27.5 points.

-- When Central Michigan piles up more than 436.2 yards, the team is 4-3 against the spread and 5-2 overall.
+- Central Michigan is 4-3 against the spread and 5-2 overall when the team piles up over 436.2 yards.

-- The Chippewas have turned the ball over 10 times this season, five fewer than the Eagles have forced (15).

 - Find the latest spread and moneyline odds for Central Michigan at SISportsbook.